coolbutuseless/mp4encoder/README.md

 vc <- mp4_open("man/figures/test-nara.mp4", fps = 30)

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-# For best performance, width/height of image should be a multiple of 16
+# The array dimensions must be multiple of 16
+# Use `pad_array()` if your array isn't of the correct size, but for
+# best performance create the array with a correct size from the start
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 w <- (8 * 16)
 h <- (6 * 16)